upcycleworld/upcycleworld.github.io/portfolio/_posts/2018-10-5-Laser-Plants.md

 ## The Aftermath
 I immediately transfered the vine back to the upcycled wine bottle vase I had kidnapped it from and booked it out of the office.
 When I got home I noticed the vine looked pretty sad, but the third leaf only looked somewhat upset.
 ![Sad Plant](https://upcycleworld.github.io/images/laserplants/sadplant.JPG)
-Next week I am gonna give it a go with a lower power.
+In the upcoming weeks I am gonna give it a go with a lower power.
 I should have realized less is obviously more with this sort of thing, but its a lesson I learned so your plant won't have to.
 Hoping the little guy stays with it!